XRPLF/xrpl.js/docs/index.md

-reserveIncrementXRP | [value](#value) | The increase in account reserve that is added for each item the account owns, such as offers or trust lines. transactionCount | integer | Number of new transactions included in this ledger. ledgerVersion | integer | Ledger version of the ledger that closed. validatedLedgerVersions | string | Range of ledgers that the server has available.
+reserveIncrementXRP | [value](#value) | The increase in account reserve that is added for each item the account owns, such as offers or trust lines. transactionCount | integer | Number of new transactions included in this ledger. ledgerVersion | integer | Ledger version of the ledger that closed. ledgerVersion | string | Ledger version of the ledger that closed. validatedLedgerVersions | string | Range of ledgers that the server has available.
 This may be discontiguous.

 ### Example